ddanier/nur/README.md

 to any programming language, packaging system or anything.
 As in the end the `nurfile` if just a normal `nu` script you can put into this whatever you like.

-See `nu` [custom commands](https://www.nushell.sh/book/custom_commands.html) fir details on how to define tasks and at least read through the [nu quick tour](https://www.nushell.sh/book/quick_tour.html) to understand some basics about `nu` scripting.
+See `nu` [custom commands](https://www.nushell.sh/book/custom_commands.html) for details on how to define tasks and at least read through the [nu quick tour](https://www.nushell.sh/book/quick_tour.html) to understand some basics about `nu` scripting.

 ## Why + some history

 For me `nur` is the next logical step after I created `b5`. `b5` is based on running bash code and allowing users to do this in a somewhat ordered matter.
-Initially `b5` was just some bash script, but then eventually I figured bash is just not enough to handle my requirements.
-SO I switched to using Python, but `b5` was still based on bash, as it would generate bash code and then just execute the code.
+Initially `b5` even was just some bash script, but then eventually I figured bash is just not enough to handle my requirements.
+So I switched to using Python, but `b5` was still based on bash, as it would generate bash code and then just execute the code.
 One issue I always had with this approach was that again bash isn't that nice to write complex things without introducing issues everywhere.
 Look for example at parameter handling.